mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 After fixing the weights, dataset, and randomness, the difference in the loss value of the first step of training is compared.
 The loss value of the first step is obtained from the forward computation of the network.
 If the difference with the benchmark loss is large, it can be determined that there is an accuracy difference in the forward computation, which may be due to the model structure is not aligned, and the accuracy of the operator is abnormal.
 The tensor values of each layer of MindSpore and PyTorch can be obtained by printing or Dump tool.
 Currently, the tool does not have automatic comparison function, users need to manually identify the correspondence for comparison.
 For the introduction of MindSpore Dump tool, please refer to [Introduction of Accuracy Debugging Tools](#introduction-to-accuracy-debugging-tools), and for the use of PyTorch Dump tool, please refer to [Function Explanation of Accuracy Tools](https://gitee.com/ascend/mstt/blob/master/debug/accuracy_tools/msprobe/docs/05.data_dump_PyTorch.md)

-Find the correspondence of layers through PyTorch api_stack_dump.pkl file, and MindSpore statistc.csv file, and initially determine the degree of difference between input and output through max, min, and L2Norm.
+Find the correspondence of layers through PyTorch api_stack_dump.pkl file, and MindSpore statistic.csv file, and initially determine the degree of difference between input and output through max, min, and L2Norm.
 If you need further comparison, you can load the corresponding npy data for detailed comparison.

 #### Comparison of local norm Values for step1